The continuum limit of the Poland-Scheraga DNA denaturation model: Exact solution without excluded-volume effects

 In the first line the internal $\omega$-integral has already been performed, and $\Lambda=a^{-1}$ is the UV cutoff, where $a$ is the lattice spacing of the original lattice model.
-It often is convenient to use $a$ as length unit.
 As usual $\epsilon=4-d$.

 The vertex function (\ref{eq:Gamm2}) is a sum of a singular contribution, a constant, and non-universal contributions regular in the parameters $r_{0}$, $k$ and $\omega.$ The constant is uninteresting, it only shifts the parameter $\tau_{0}$.
-The regular contributions of higher order contain additional powers of $r_{0}/\Lambda^{2}$, $k^{2}/\Lambda^{2}$ and $i\omega/\Lambda^{2}$ and thus are negligible in the continuum limit (for lengths much larger than the lattice constant $1/\Lambda$).
+The regular contributions of higher order contain additional powers of $r_{0}/\Lambda^{2}$, $k^{2}/\Lambda^{2}$ and $i\omega/\Lambda^{2}$ and thus are negligible near the critical point (for lengths much larger than the lattice constant $1/\Lambda$).
 The double strand propagator $\left\langle \tilde{\psi}\psi\right\rangle $ follows as

 The geometric series in the coupling constant $\lambda^{2}$ is typical for the PS model.
 For long polymers the typical values of $\tau_{0}$, $r_{0},$ $k^{2}$ and $\omega$ are small, and the singular term is larger by a factor $k^{-\epsilon}\sim\xi^{\epsilon}$.